Probate Q&A Series

 • Communicate Early: Invite all beneficiaries to discuss values and priorities.

-• Use Nonjudicial Settlement: Employ Chapter 31A procedures for mediation or arbitration (link: NC Chapter 31A).
+• Use Nonjudicial Settlement: Employ the Uniform Estate Nonjudicial Settlement Agreements Act procedures for written agreements (link: NC Chapter 31A).

 • Establish Escrow: Deposit disputed assets or funds in a trust account.